barohcambridge/website/content/hire/index.md

 # Venue hire

-Bar -OH is a great place to hold your birthday party, Christmas party, launch party, or any other corporate event!
+Bar -OH is a great place to hold your birthday party, Christmas party, launch party, or any other celebratory or corporate event!
 Unlike most other venues, we don't charge you anything just to hire the space or to use our games consoles: you pay only for your drinks while you're here.

 ## Where will we be?